Connect to Athena SQL Tables by Using Python

-Amazon Athena is an interactive query service that allows you to use standard SQL to view and analyze data in your organization's Tetra Data Lake S3 bucket.
-This page describes how to connect to your Athena tables from Python.
+Amazon Athena is an interactive query service that allows you to analyze data in the Tetra Data Lake or Data Lakehouse using standard SQL.

 Before You Begin

-Before you can use Python to connect to Athena tables, make sure that you do the following:
+Before you can use Python to connect to your organization's Athena SQL tables, make sure that you do the following:

 1. Install the necessary Python modules.